thojianxiong/SCRIMP2/README.md

-# SCRIMP
+# SCRIMP2
-This is the code for implementing the SCRIMP algorithm :`SCRIMP: Scalable Communication for Reinforcement- and Imitation-Learning-Based Multi-Agent Pathfinding`
+This is the code for implementing the SCRIMP2 algorithm :`SCRIMP: Scalable Communication for Reinforcement- and Imitation-Learning-Based Multi-Agent Pathfinding 2`

 Contains updates by Jian Xiong